-The Michigan State University Athletic Training/Sports Medicine team is committed to delivering the highest quality health care to all of its student athletes.
+The Michigan State University Athletic Training/Sports Medicine and Performance Team is committed to delivering the highest quality health care to all of its student athletes.
 We will continue to strive to provide a first-rate quality clinical education to our Undergraduate and Graduate Athletic Training Students.

-Key initiatives to assisting the accomplishment of the Athletic Training/Sports Medicine Mission include:
+Key initiatives to assisting the accomplishment of the Athletic Training/Sports Medicine and Performance Mission include:

 The Profession of Athletic Training

 Athletic training is a major specialty in the field of sports medicine where active daily involvement with athletes, physicians, and coaches affect the health care and well-being of the competitive and recreational athlete.
-Through a combination of medical specialists and the active commitment of the athletic trainer, the sports medicine team at Michigan State University covers a broad entity of healthcare.
-At MSU, the athletic training student is offered a wide interdisciplinary base of educational and professional development capable of preparing him or her for future job opportunities in the collegiate, professional, clinical, high school, or industrial setting.
+Through a combination of medical specialists and the active commitment of the athletic trainer, the sports medicine and performance team at Michigan State University covers a broad entity of healthcare.
+At MSU, the athletic training student is offered a wide interdisciplinary base of educational and professional development capable of preparing him or her for future job opportunities in the collegiate, professional, clinical, high school, industrial setting, or non-traditional settings.

 Michigan State's undergraduate educational curriculum program involves an aggressive hands-on experiential learning structure blended with an academically enriched curricula.
 The Michigan State University athletic training student is exposed to current state-of-the-art philosophies, equipment, and research in athletic training.
 The coeducational athletic training program encourages both the undergraduate and graduate level athletic training student to experience a broad range of medical and intercollegiate opportunities through a greater awareness into the field of sports medicine.

-Undergraduate athletic training students will complete the two year athletic training curriculum major program while working with numerous athletic teams at MSU, gaining knowledge through a variety of situations, settings, and exposures.
-During the undergraduate athletic training student's second year in the program, he or she will be placed in the role of head athletic training student of an MSU intercollegiate team working directly with an Approved Clinical Instructor.
+Athletic training students will complete the two year athletic training curriculum major program while working with numerous athletic teams at MSU, gaining knowledge through a variety of situations, settings, and exposures.
+Athletic training students will be required to gather clinical experiences in on-campus facilities, off campus high school settings, and various general memdical clinical opportunities.
+During the undergraduate athletic training student's second year in the program, he or she will be placed in the role of head athletic training student of an MSU intercollegiate team directly supervised in a decision making model with a Preecptorr.
 The athletic training student will assist in decision making opportunities, physician consultations, injury evaluation discussions, and communication situations with intercollegiate coaches, athletes, team physicians, and athletic training supervisors.